Our Programs

 Access resources to fund and implement your venture in real-world settings.

-Available in Washington D.C; Lusaka, Zambia; and Batan, Costa Rica.
+Available in Washington D.C. region, United States; Lusaka, Zambia; and Batan, Costa Rica.
+Weekly sessions from October - April

 This is the program for you if:

-You are frustrated by global and local injustices, but are unsure how to take action
+• You are frustrated by global and local injustices, but are unsure how to take action

-Have an idea to benefit your community, but don’t know where to start
+• Have an idea to benefit your community, but don’t know where to start

-Want a unique opportunity for hands-on learning
+• Want a unique opportunity for hands-on learning

 (P.S.
-You can get community service hours.)
+US students, you can get community service hours!)

 Apply Now

-Deepen your impact with a global cohort.
+Deepen your impact and global perspective.

 Weekly sessions from October - April